With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Learn MoreIndependence Health And Therapy is a mental health clinic in Mchenry County, Illinois, located at 2028 North Seminary Avenue, 60098 zip code.
-Independence Health And Therapy offers outpatient treatment.
-Independence Health And Therapy provides cognitive behavioral therapy, individual psychotherapy and psychotropic medication to adults and seniors 65 or older.
-Independence Health And Therapy also supports people with Alzheimer's or dementia and seniors or older adults.
-Some other services provided by Independence Health And Therapy include psychosocial rehabilitation services, case management and suicide prevention services.
+Learn MoreIndependence Health And Therapy is a mental health facility in Mchenry County, IL, located at 2028 North Seminary Avenue, 60098.
+Independence Health And Therapy provides outpatient treatment.
+Independence Health And Therapy provides psychotropic medication, individual psychotherapy and cognitive behavioral therapy to adults and seniors 65 or older.
+Independence Health And Therapy also supports seniors or older adults and people with Alzheimer's or dementia.
+Some other services available at Independence Health And Therapy include case management, psychosocial rehabilitation services and suicide prevention services.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.